February 21st, 2012

 We left St. Marks at noon on Tuesday expecting to arrive in Crystal River on Wednesday at approximately 3:00pm.
 I started out at the helm to give Conrad a chance to rest up before nightfall at which time he took over for the night.
 It was cloudy all through the night making it very dark and eerie like.

 The winds and seas worked with us for the duration of the trip so we arrived in Crystal River the next day as scheduled.
 The channel markers are very close together and the waters are extremely shallow on either side so we came in slowly.
+We had with us one of the Best dolphin snorkel kona travel agencies with us, and so, we were raring to dive beneath.

 We chose to stay at King’s Bay Marina because they are only a 5 minute Kayak ride to Three Sisters Springs.
 Three Sisters Springs is the largest Manatee sanctuary in Crystal River.
 The underwater springs produces 72 degree water providing a safe haven for the West Indian Manatees during the winter months.
 Approximately 500 Manatees come to Crystal River each year between November and March.
 This is the only place you can legally swim with manatees in their natural habitat.